oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/lab-specific-scripts/script-driven-dr-setup.md

 ## What next ?

 The script should have run to completion.
 It will have setup the environment needed for this lab.
 Please **skip the remaining setup modules** (they are provided for situations where more precise and non standard configurations are needed) and go direct to the lab module **Part 1** in the modules navigation.

+The script will have created two clusters and installed services in them, these clusters will be added to the kubeconfig file under the context names `one` and `two` you can see details of the services in these clusters (e.g. the external LB of the ingress controller, kubernetes dashboard URL and login token etc.) in the info files that are created - these are in your home directory and are of the form `clusterInfo.<context name>` These files also include examples (with the correct IP addresses) to let you go direct to the service endpoints.

+There are additional files created, the `clusterSettings.<context name>` file is a script and sets up the NAMESPACE (to the namespace the script setup the services in) and EXTERNAL_IP (of the ingress controller load balancer) variables in case you need to use them in scripts.
+The `clusterNetwork.<context name>` file is also created which can be sourced by scripts and contains environment variables for the clusters VCN OCID, Load balancer and worker subnet OCID's, and the OCID's of the public (LB) network security group - for some clusters it also provides the NSG of the workers subnet as well.

 ## Acknowledgements